Holistic Treatments for Gum Disease

 Minimal Invasive Non-Surgical or Surgical Gum Therapy with Ozone Therapy & Laser

 If you have periodontal (gum) disease, you are not alone.
-According to recent findings from the Centers of Disease Control and Prevention (CDC), one of the most common dental conditions experienced by millions of Americans is gum disease.
-CDC also announced that gum disease increases COVID-19 mortality rate by 9X.
+According to recent findings from the Centers for Disease Control and Prevention (CDC), one of the most common dental conditions experienced by millions of Americans is gum disease.

 Periodontal (gum) treatments at our holistic and biological dental practice with innovative technology can not only save you from severe dental damage and tooth loss, but it may also help reduce the risks of developing overall health problems that can be attributed to gum disease.